 Uni-Knee Partial Replacement

-The minimally invasive unicompartmental knee arthroplasty (UKA) is a surgery in which either the inside (medial), outside (lateral) or patello femoral (front) compartment of the knee is replaced.
-UKA is also called partial knee replacement because only one part of the damaged cartilage and bone is removed and replaced with a small implant.
-This is in comparison to the traditional procedure, during which all cartilage is removed from the knee joint and replaced with a metal and plastic implant.
+Minimally-invasive unicompartmental knee arthroplasty (UKA) involves replacement of the inside (medial), outside (lateral) or front (patello femoral) compartment of the knee.
+Since only one part of the damaged cartilage and bone is removed and replaced with a small implant, UKA is also called partial knee replacement.
+In total knee replacements, all cartilage is removed from the knee joint and replaced with a metal and plastic implant.

-Overall benefits of the UKA over total knee replacement include:
+Benefits of UKA, or partial knee replacement, over total knee replacement include:

 - Better range of motion